MuazSalah/I2C-master-lib/README.md

 needs by having a look at the your device's datasheet and changing the register names appropriately

+The ATtiny range of microcontrolles is not supported as they only provide a USI peripheral which is completely different from the TWI peripheral used on the other controllers

 ------------------------------------------------------------------------------------

 ### 4. Functions in this library